How To Run 100 Miles: Essential Training Guide + Training Plan

 How to train for a 100 mile race

-What kind of training does a 100 mile plan include?
+What kind of training does a 100-mile plan include?

 Mileage, and lots of it

 This is why you need to ensure you have enough free time in your schedule to train properly.
-On race day, you are going to be out there for the entirety of a day, most likely more, so you’ve got to put in the time.
+On race day, most of us will be out there for the entirety of a day, most likely more, so youโ€™ve got to put in the time and get your body used to tolerating a lot of time on your feet.

 (scroll to the end of this article for access to our free, customizable 100-mile training plans).